 Helping Veterans Cope in the New Year

-At the beginning of the year, most people worry about keeping their New Year’s Resolutions, getting back to work, and helping their family.
+At the beginning of the year, most people worry about keeping their New Year’s Resolutions, getting back to work, and helping their families.
 However, veterans of all ages may face mental stresses (like depression and post-traumatic stress disorder) when the holidays end and loved ones return home.
 Moreover, veterans who survived cancer may also struggle with fears at the start of a new year.

 The myth that suicide is most common during the holidays leaves many veterans alone after Near Year’s celebrations finish.

 To raise awareness, this season’s Times Square New Year’s Eve celebrations included a billboard sponsored by Vets4Warriors.
 The free, 24/7 peer support network’s digital sign reads, “You are never alone” with information to connect.

 According to the Centers for Disease Control and Prevention’s National Center for Health Statistics, suicide rates are at their lowest point in December.
 Conversely, rates begin to climb toward spring and again in the fall.
 During these times some people withdraw from family, friends, and professional responsibilities.
 Staying connected and knowing where to find help can save a life.

 “Just because suicide rates may be lower during the holidays, it doesn’t mean that suicide and suicide attempts won’t happen.
 That’s why it’s important to ensure we are looking out for each other and know about the available resources to get help,” said Yancy Chandler, U.S. Army Garrison Rheinland-Pfalz Suicide Prevention Program Manager in 2017.

 Typically, the holidays bring certain kinds of stressful situations such as gathering in large groups and talking about the past.
 Veterans with post-traumatic stress disorder (PTSD) may have difficulty coping with all the activities.
 Loved ones can help veterans they know by being sensitive to their feelings and limiting questions about military service and combat.